Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“While it’s true there are some risks to moms past their mid-30s, there’s no reason to panic about the number of candles on your last cake,” says Ob/Gyn Salena Zanotti, MD.
+“While it’s true there are some risks that come with being pregnant when you're past your mid-30s, there’s no reason to panic about the number of candles on your last cake,” says Ob/Gyn Salena Zanotti, MD.
 “There’s nothing magical about the number 35,” Dr. Zanotti says.
 “Your health before and during pregnancy is more important than your age.”

 Here’s what you should know about having babies on the far side of 35.